jfnavarro/st_viewer/README.md

 ###### Ubuntu

 * Download and install Qt open source from : http://qt-project.org/downloads

+* Download and extract QCustomplot sources from http://qcustomplot.com/ (Remeber to tell CMake where QCustomplot is using CMAKE_PREFIX_PATH

-* Issue the following commands
+* Issue the following commands (Ubuntu, for Fedora you must use yum)

         sudo apt-get install cmake git ubuntu-dev-tools
         sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev

-* Follow from the third step in the OSX guideline except the last step (build and execute)
+* Perform the 4th step of the OSX guideline (clone the repo and invoke CMake)

+* Then type the following to build and install

         make -j8
         make install

-    To execute type :
+* To execute type :

         /path/to/bin/STViewer